 The Camino Sanabrés would prove to me, to be an individual walk to be respected in its own right.
 My husband and I combined this walk with the Camino Teresiano, then linked it to Salamanca via the Camino Natural Vía de la Plata, and started the traditional Vía de la Plata from Salamanca.
 We already had nine days walking and about 220 kilometers under our belts when we arrived in Granja de Moreruela.

-From the number of pilgrims we encountered in October along the Sanabrés, it has become much more popular than ever realized.
-Here may be some of the reasons why:
+From the number of pilgrims we encountered along the Sanabrés, it has become much more popular, even despite the pandemic, as pilgrims try to find the less crowded routes.
+Additionally, here may be some more reasons why:

-The Camino Levante joins the Sanabrés at its start in Granja de Moreruela!
+The Camino Levante joins the Sanabrés in Zamora.
 We actually met several pilgrim's entering from this route.

 The Caminho Português Interior de Santiago, or the CPI, starts in Portugal, in Farminhão, to walk north to Verín to join this alternative of the Camino Sanabrés or to walk another stage farther north to join at Laza on the traditional stages.